Skip to content

 deployment_zip_path = shutil.make_archive(dir_name, 'zip', dir_name)

-4.6 Upload a revision
+3.5 Upload a revision

 We will now upload the deployment to UbiOps.
-In the background, This step will take some time, because UbiOps interprets the environment files and builds a docker container out of it.
+In the background, this step will take some time, because UbiOps interprets the environment files and builds a docker container out of it.
 You can check the UI for any progress.

 upload_response = api.revisions_file_upload(